 While chiropractors and masseuses use their hands to treat patients, there is a drastic difference between chiropractor vs. massage therapy.
 Still, the therapies go hand-in-hand as many chiropractors will recommend massage therapy along with chiropractic adjustments.
 Some chiropractic offices also have a masseuse available for patients in need.

 In the scope of visiting a chiropractor vs. a massage therapist, there are many similarities and differences.
 As previously mentioned, both use their hands to help patients.
 They also:

 - Work the body to encourage healthier alignment

 - Drug-free, non-surgical alternatives to pain management

-So, what are the differences between massage therapists and chiropractors?
+So, what are the differences between chiropractor vs. massage therapy?

 Chiropractors can make medical diagnoses and request x-rays and/or blood work to investigate the cause of a patient’s pain.